percona/postgres/contrib/pg_tde/documentation/docs/global-key-provider-configuration/overview.md

 !!! note
      While key files may be acceptable for **local** or **testing environments**, KMS integration is the recommended approach for production deployments.

+!!! warning
+    When using the file keyring provider with WAL encryption, avoid creating new providers that reference different keyring files while `pg_basebackup` is running.

+    Standbys initialized from such backups may fail to start during WAL replay.
+Schedule rotations outside your backup windows and run a new full backup afterward.

 `pg_tde` has been tested with the following key providers:

 | KMS Provider       | Description                                           | Documentation |